Academics - Graduate

 - MEEG 683 Orthopedic Biomechanics

-- One additional graduate level course (3 credits) in Mechanical Engineering.
+Two additional graduate level courses (6 credits) in Mechanical Engineering.
 Three credits of MEEG 868 Research can be used toward this requirement.
-The student makes this selection with the documented approval of the department's Graduate Committee, which has the authority to decide on acceptable courses.

-- Three additional graduate level courses (9 credits) in engineering, mathematical, physical or biological sciences or business and economics.
-The student makes these selections with the documented approval of the department's Graduate Committee, which has the authority to decide on acceptable courses.
+Three additional graduate level courses (9 credits) in engineering, mathematical, physical or biological sciences or business and economics.